gerritbinnenmars/docker_glusterfs_client/README.md

 But the original image can not be created anymore.
 So I used the binaries from Fedora24.
 Finally, the image is minimized based on the wonderful work of github.com/larsks/dockerize.

+NOTE: Following text is from the original README.md on rootfs/install-glusterfs-on-fc21

 ## Background
 A Docker host (such as CoreOS and RedHat Atomic Host) usually is a minimal OS without Gluster client package.
 If you want to mount a Gluster filesystem, it is quite hard to do it on the host.